bgoonz/UsefulResourceRepo3.0/REFERENCE_RESOURCES/ASSORTED_RESOURCES/EXPRESS/repos/expressjs.com/en/advanced/best-practice-performance.md

     fn(...args).catch(args[2]);

 app.get(
-  "/",
+  '/',
   wrap(async (req, res, next) => {
     const company = await getCompanyById(req.query.id);
     const stream = getLogoStreamById(company.id);
-    stream.on("error", next).pipe(res);
+    stream.on('error', next).pipe(res);
   })
 );
 ```

 The `wrap()` function is a wrapper that catches rejected promises and calls `next()` with the error as the first argument.
-For details, see [Asynchronous
-Error Handling in Express with Promises, Generators and ES7](https://strongloop.com/strongblog/async-error-handling-expressjs-es7-promises-generators/#cleaner-code-with-generators).
+For details, see [Asynchronous Error Handling in Express with Promises, Generators and ES7](https://strongloop.com/strongblog/async-error-handling-expressjs-es7-promises-generators/#cleaner-code-with-generators).

 For more information about error-handling by using promises, see [Promises in Node.js with Q – An Alternative to Callbacks](https://strongloop.com/strongblog/promises-in-node-js-with-q-an-alternative-to-callbacks/).